Invoice Template in Excel (Table of Contents)

 How to Create an Invoice in Excel?

 It is very easy to create an Invoice in Excel.
-We must have a template and some important field that usually are part of any regular invoice, such as Company Name, Order Date, Item, Quantity and Delivery Address.
+We must have a template and some important fields that usually are part of any regular invoice, such as Company Name, Order Date, Item, Quantity, and Delivery Address.
 Every field we choose has a definite position in Excel which we can put in any of the cells we want to with the required font size and font type.
-Also include a table where we can enter the item name, quantity and price it has.
+Also include a table where we can enter the item name, quantity, and price it has.
 It is important to keep at least 3 to 4 lines for address along with a section for contact details.

 Examples of Invoice Template in Excel

 Let’s look at some examples of Invoice Template in Excel and see how to create the Invoice Template in Excel.

 Example #1 – How to Create Invoice in Excel using a Predefined Template